dazzlepansy/playfair/readme.md

 One thing that isn't generally recommended for scripts, but which I find quite handy, is adding emphasis to a word.
 If you want to add emphasis, enclose the text *between two asterisks*.
 This format is very human-readable to users who chat online, and the formatter will output the text as underlined.

-Finally, at the very end of your script, you write "The End." — and you're done!
+Finally, at the very end of your script, you write "The End." followed by one newline — and you're done!
 Save your script as a plain text, UTF-8 file with a .txt extension and upload it to the Playfair Script Formatter.